astei/rabbitmq-relocation-bug/README.md

-This is the bare minimum program that triggers the issue.
+This is the bare minimum program that triggers [issue 436](https://github.com/rabbitmq/rabbitmq-java-client/issues/436).

 To reproduce: